top of page

 All are welcome, diversity and inclusivity is a necessity in the journey of decolonising and challenging our internalised racism.
 We lead with the ethos of care and respect for each other with radical self accountability.
 We are a community, with the common unity of moving into a more embodied state of connection and care for country ~ Together.

-3-5pm with a potluck afterwards
+3pm-5pm with a potluck picnic lunch

 location changes depending on who is hosting